-Stage: Stage is a broader step of project development commonly used in architecture projects.
-Usually, architecture projects are broken down into sketch, preliminary design, design and site work.
-Defining a stage, which a topic belongs to allow you to archive all topics of a past stage or access topics that are planned for a future stage in a separate view.
+- Stage: Stage is a broader step of project development commonly used in architecture projects.
+Usually, architecture projects are broken down into sketches, preliminary design, design, and site work.
+Defining a stage, which a topic belongs allows you to archive all topics of a past stage or access topics that are planned for a future stage in a separate view.

-Lot: Lot is a common way to split the work that needs to be done by construction types: walls, facades, interior finishing are possible values of a lot.
-Depending on the projects you could split them into very specific lots or use only generic separation.
-Lot is a way to prepare site work and give access to external uses.
-For example, the construction company can have access only to the topics that are about their specific lot.
+- Package: Package is a common way to split the work that needs to be done by construction types: walls, facades, interior finishing are possible values of a package.
+Depending on the projects you could split them into very specific packages or use only generic separation.
+Package is a way to prepare site work and give access to external uses.
+For example, the construction company can have access only to the topics that are about their specific package.

 I hope you find the topic properties useful.
 You are not obliged to use all of them.
 Just test those that are useful for you.